Walt Disney World’s Disney Dining Plan Overview

 The Disney Dining Plan must be booked for EVERYONE on the Reservation.
 There is a difference in pricing for kids (age 3-9) and adults (anyone 10 and older), and children under 3 do not need a dining plan.

-That said, portions at Disney are very generous, so you often can share with your toddler without any issue.
+That said, Disney’s portions are very generous, so you can often share with your toddler without any issue.

-Please note: Only the Quick Service Dining Plan and the Basic Disney Dining Plan have been announced to return on January 9th, 2024.
-Information about the more premium dining plans have not been released at this time.
+Please note: Only the Quick Service Dining Plan and the Standard Disney Dining Plan have returned.
+Information about the more premium dining plans has not been released at this time.

 The Four Levels of the Disney Dining Plans are: